TheHumanoidTyphoon/blackjack-game/README.md

 `main.js` contains the JavaScript code that controls the behavior of the application.
 It defines two classes: `NotesView` and `NotesAPI`. `NotesView` is responsible for rendering the user interface, while `NotesAPI` provides an interface for interacting with the browser's local storage.

-`style.css` contains the `CSS` code that defines the look and feel of the application.
+`style.css` contains the `CSS` code that defines the look and feel of the .